lfortin/node-os-monitor/README.md

   console.log(event.type, 'Free memory is very low!');
 });

-// define a throttled handler, using Underscore.js's throttle function (http://underscorejs.org/#throttle) monitor.throttle('loadavg5', (event) => {
+// define a throttled handler
+monitor.throttle('loadavg5', (event) => {

   // whatever is done here will not happen